fh1ch/node-bacstack/README.md

 ### Features

-The BACNET standard defines a wide variety of services as part of it's specification.
+The BACnet standard defines a wide variety of services as part of it's specification.
 While Node BACstack tries to be as complete as possible, following services are already supported at this point in time: